 The green tea powder will help you replace those unhealthy, sugar filled drinks that are so easy to reach for.
 The powdered tea should be used to increasing your health long in to the future.

 Please note: I am not a doctor.
-I have been drinking Matcha Tea for over 10 years and enjoy the health benefits my body has gotten.
+Over the last 10 years I have enjoy the health benefits my body has gotten from Matcha Tea.

 Millions of people have experienced the health benefits which we can see and other benefits which we cannot see just by looking at the mirror.